-(a) To protect military and civilian personnel from the harmful effects of ionizing radiation.
-All exposures to ionizing radiation will be kept As Low As Reasonably Achievable (ALARA) per references (a) through (g).

-(b) To implement a comprehensive RSP consistent with references (a) through (g).

-(c) Enhance unit and individual readiness by maintaining an effective RSP per reference (a).

-(2) Concept of Operations.
+- (a) To protect military and civilian personnel from the harmful effects of ionizing radiation.
+All exposures to ionizing radiation will be kept As Low As Reasonably Achievable (ALARA) per references (a) through (q). - (b) To implement a comprehensive IRSP consistent with references (a) through (g). - (c) To enhance unit and individual readiness by maintaining an effective IRSP per reference (a). - (2) Concept of Operations.
 This Order provides guidance for the safe use, handling, transportation, storage and disposal of all Radioactive Material (RAM).
 All RAM and sources shall be considered hazardous.
 Any use, possession, storage, transfer, or disposal activities, which involve such items is prohibited until appropriate safety precautions have been established.
-No personnel shall be permitted to participate in any of the above activities until appropriately trained and until the provisions of this Order have been met.
+No personnel shall be permitted to participate in any of the above activities until appropriately trained and the provisions of this Order have been met. - b.

-b.
 Tasks.
-Commanders/Commanding Officers/Officers-In-Charge (OICs) shall:

-(1) Comply with the intent and content of this Order, and all references.

-(2) Provide sufficient documentation to demonstrate compliance.

-(3) Ensure that local SOPs for radiation safety are developed and followed.

-(4) Coordinate all aspects of the RSP with the Installation Radiation Safety Manager (IRSM) or Installation Radiation Safety Officer (IRSO).
+Commanding Generals/Officers (CGs/COs)/Officers-In-Charge (OICs) shall: - (1) Comply with the intent and content of this Order, and all references. - (2) Provide sufficient documentation to demonstrate compliance. - (3) Ensure that local SOPs for radiation safety are developed and followed. - (4) Coordinate all aspects of the RSP with the Installation Radiation Safety Manager (IRSM).